 Active Members are those who have at least one child taking co-op classes during 1st or 2nd semester of the current year.

-Those who are purged may renew your application on April 1st if you are interested in the upcoming year's co-op classes.
+Those who are purged may renew your application on or after April 1st if you are interested in the upcoming year's co-op classes.
 All applicants are automatically on the waiting list until you are accepted as a member or purged the next spring.